Everything you need to know

 Travelling to or living in Italy?
 Managing your money shouldn’t be stressful.
 With TransferGo, you can send, spend, and exchange money affordably — so more of your money goes where it matters.

-Use the TransferGo card in Italy
+Use the GoCard in Italy

 What is the currency in Italy?